-The Master's Programme in Social Sciences, specialising in Digital Media and Society, provides you with the advanced tools to understand and analyse how media are shaping and being shaped by culture, education, politics and economy, as well as how they interact with our daily life, professional life and social life.
-You will gain a solid foundation in the area of digital media and at the same time have the opportunity to broaden your knowledge on a number of areas within social sciences.
+The Master's Programme in Social Sciences, specialising in Digital Media and Society, provides you with the advanced tools to understand and analyse how media are shaping and being shaped by culture, education, politics and economy.
+You will also learn how they interact with our daily life, professional life and social life.
+You will gain a solid foundation in the area of digital media and at the same time have the opportunity to broaden your knowledge in a number of areas within social sciences.

 Why this programme?

-The specialisation in Digital Media and Society provides you with the creative and critical thinking capacities that are needed in your future career and for becoming a critical, ethically and responsibly active citizen who seeks to contribute to creating and maintaining open and inclusive societies.
+The specialisation in Digital Media and Society provides you with the creative and critical thinking capacities that are needed in your future career and for becoming a critical, an ethically and responsibly active citizen who seeks to contribute to creating and maintaining open and inclusive societies.
 It will prepare you for work as communication and digital media professionals and researchers.

 Upon completing the programme, you should have gained broad and specialised knowledge and academic skills in the field of media and communication studies.

 apply advanced knowledge and skills in empirical research methods, theories and ethical reasoning important for investigating and analysing digital media in everyday life, organisations and society